 A lot of remote workers use a time management technique known as batching, where you schedule everything that’s similar in one block of time.
-For example, outline all your assignments for a course at once, even if the deadlines are far apart.
+For example, respond to all forum posts at once.
 Another method you can use is time blocking, where you set 1-2 hour blocks of time to a specific task, breaking your day into multiple blocks to work through your list.

-Especially for self-paced courses, where no one is pushing you to deliver, it may be hard to complete your work on time.
-In this case, set deadlines for yourself even if your syllabus is lenient.
-This keeps your workload even and manageable throughout the duration of the course.
+Deadlines count for your learners and for yourself.
+If you’re offering self-paced courses, even if you’re not pushing students to deliver, remember that it’s hard for people to complete work if they don’t have a time frame.
+Set deadlines for learners even if you feel like your syllabus is lenient.
+This keeps your and your participants’ workload even and manageable throughout the duration of the course.

-Another important element of in-person training is instructors holding you accountable.
+Another important element of in-person training is holding learners accountable.
 This may not be the case in online training.
 Thus, personal accountability is crucial for effective time management.

-If you need some outside motivation, consider enlisting a friend or classmate to keep you accountable — and do the same for them.
+If you need some outside motivation, consider enlisting a colleague to keep you accountable — and do the same for them.
 Regular check-ins make it easier to stick to your plan and do the work on time.

 A milestone can be anything from outlining a big paper to finishing the research for your presentation.
 As long as you can pinpoint a start and endpoint to it, it’s valid.
 Monday.com defines milestones as “checkpoints in a project that are used to identify significant events.

 If you can’t see a goal for the course or program, it will probably be harder to manage your time.
-In general, dropout rates in online learning are high, so it’s important that you feel compelled and motivated by your goal.
+In general, dropout rates in online learning are high, so it’s important that you share your program goals so learners are compelled and motivated by it.